Explore the different types of carpet

 There’s a lot that goes into the manufacturing of carpet and we want you to understand what makes some better than others!
 Pretty much everyone shops for carpet by style, but understanding what type of fiber and dye method is just as important if not more!

-Wool: a natural fiber, feels soft and luxurious while being naturally flame- and soil-resistant, but it’s also the most expensive and requires more care.
+Wool: A natural fiber that comes from sheep, feels soft and luxurious while being naturally flame, soil, stain and mold resistant, but it’s also the most expensive type of fiber and also does requires more care than Nylon and Polyester.

-Frieze (or twist) features long, tightly twisted fibers with a slightly shaggy appearance that’s durable and hides wear well.
+Frieze (or twist): These feature long, tightly twisted fibers with a slightly shaggy appearance that’s durable and hides wear well.

-The most durable method is… Solution dyeing, where color is added to the fiber while it’s being made.
+Solution dyeing: Where color is added to the fiber while it’s being made.
 This means the pigment runs all the way through, like a carrot, so it resists fading, bleaching, and stains making it great for sunny rooms or commercial use.

 Piece dyeing: Colors the yarn after the fiber is made, which allows for rich, varied tones but isn’t as fade-resistant.

-Beck dyeing: (also called batch dyeing) Happens after the carpet is tufted but before it’s backed.
-The carpet is rolled into a dye vat, circulated in the dye bath, and evenly colored throughout.
+Beck dyeing: (also called Batch Dyeing) Happens after the carpet is tufted but before it’s backed.
+The carpet is rolled into a dye vat, circulated into a dye colored bath where it rotates getting even coloring all over each fiber giving it a super rich coloring that is by far hard to beat.
 This process is slower but produces deep, uniform shades, making it ideal for solid colors and custom orders.

 Here’s and easy answer, you got kids or pets?
 Solution dyed is the way to go!
 No kids no pets, and you want aesthetics, go for a beck dyed!